 - 8.1.
-Notice.
-Witnesses required to appear before the Committee shall be given reasonable notice and all witnesses shall be furnished a copy of these Rules. - 8.2.
-Oath or Affirmation.
-At the direction of the Chairman or Vice Chairman, testimony of witnesses may be given under oath or affirmation which may be administered by any member of the Committee. - 8.3.
-Questioning.
-Committee questioning of witnesses shall be conducted by members of the Committee and such Committee staff as are authorized by the Chairman, Vice Chairman, or the presiding member. - 8.4.
-Counsel for the Witness. (a) Generally.
-Any witness may be accompanied by counsel, subject to the requirement of paragraph (b). - (b) Counsel Clearances Required.
-In the event that a meeting of the Committee has been closed because the subject matter was classified in nature, counsel accompanying a witness before the Committee must possess the requisite security clearance and provide proof of such clearance to the Committee at least 24 hours prior to the meeting at which the counsel intends to be present.
+NOTICE.-Witnesses required to appear before the Committee shall be given reasonable notice and all witnesses shall be furnished a copy of these Rules. - 8.2.
+OATH OR AFFIRMATION.-At the direction of the Chairman or Vice Chairman, testimony of witnesses shall be given under oath or affirmation which may be administered by any member of the Committee. - 8.3.
+INTERROGATION.-Committee interrogation shall be conducted by members of the Committee and such Committee staff as are authorized by the Chairman, Vice Chairman, or the presiding member. - 8.4.
+Counsel for the Witness.-(a) Any witness may be accompanied by counsel.
 A witness who is unable to obtain counsel may inform the Committee of such fact.
 If the witness informs the Committee of this fact at least 24 hours prior to his or her appearance before the Committee, the Committee shall then endeavor to obtain voluntary counsel for the witness.
-Failure to obtain such counsel will not excuse the witness from appearing and testifying.
+Failure to obtain such counsel will not excuse the witness from appearing and testifying. - (b) Counsel shall conduct themselves in an ethical and professional manner.
+Failure to do so shall, upon a finding to that effect by a majority of the members present, subject such counsel to disciplinary action which may include warning, censure, removal, or a recommendation of contempt proceedings.